rubik/radon/docs/commandline.rst

     $ radon mi path1 -e "path1/tests/*"

-Like the previous example, but it exclude from the analysis every path that matches `path1/tests/*`.
+Like the previous example, but excluding from the analysis every path that matches `path1/tests/*`.

 ::